Prime minister–designate: Overview

-In the Westminster system, which originated in what is now the United Kingdom, the head of state or his/her representative has the sole prerogative to appoint a new prime minister upon the resignation, dismissal or death of the incumbent prime minister.
+In the Westminster system, which originated in what is now the United Kingdom, the head of state or their representative has the sole prerogative to appoint a new prime minister upon the resignation, dismissal or death of the incumbent prime minister.
 Invariably, sitting prime ministers who after an election have no reasonable hope of commanding the confidence of parliament will resign rather than face a certain vote of no confidence.
 If another party has won a majority government, the prime minister will formally advise the appointment of that party's leader as the new prime minister.
 There is usually no set minimum or maximum amount of time set aside for the transition to take place, but often in countries that have adopted the Westminster system the incoming head of government will want two or three weeks to put affairs in order and determine who should get cabinet posts, which itself might require more time especially if recounts involving prospective frontbenchers are in progress.
-As such, the incoming head of government will spend two or three weeks as prime minister–designate before being formally sworn in as prime minister.
-This is not the case in the United Kingdom itself however, where an opposition leader who wins a clear majority a general election is expected to assume office as soon as possible, often within 24 hours after the polls close.
+As such, the incoming head of government will spend two or three weeks as prime minister-designate before being formally sworn in as prime minister.
+This is not the case in the United Kingdom itself however, where an opposition leader who wins a clear majority in a general election is expected to assume office as soon as possible, often within 24 hours after the polls close.

-The situation is more complicated in case of a hung parliament.
+The situation is more complicated in the case of a hung parliament.
 By law, incumbent prime ministers always have the right to try to win the confidence of the house in a confidence vote.
-Often, especially if they do not have the most seats, prime ministers will not attempt to remain in office and will instead relinquish power in favour of the leader of the largest party, in which case they become prime minister–designate same as if their party had a majority.
-On the other hand, if a prime minister in such a situation chooses not to resign, the leader of the largest opposition party will not become the prime minister–designate even if their party has the most seats.
+Often, especially if they do not have the most seats, prime ministers will not attempt to remain in office and will instead relinquish power in favour of the leader of the largest party, in which case they become prime minister-designate same as if their party had a majority.
+On the other hand, if a prime minister in such a situation chooses not to resign, the leader of the largest opposition party will not become the prime minister-designate even if their party has the most seats.
 In the latter case, the prime minister must win a vote of confidence to remain in office.
 If they are immediately defeated in the house, the head of state (or representative thereof) in most Westminster systems has the de facto prerogative to refuse a request to dissolve the house.
-The leader of the largest opposition party therefore could still become prime minister–designate perhaps several weeks after the general election.
+The leader of the largest opposition party therefore could still become prime minister-designate perhaps several weeks after the general election.